tialaaa/flashcards/README.md

 ### Instructions:
 ##### Setup:
 - Clone this repo to your local machine: [FlashCards](https://github.com/tialaaa/flashcards)
-- In the terminal, navigate using `cd` into the repo's directory.
+- In the terminal, navigate using `cd` into the repo's root directory.
 - Run `npm install` to install testing dependencies.
 - Run `node index.js` to start the program.
 You will see a welcome message and the first question appears.